Pairings | Barbecue

 Today is International Grenache Day, a celebration of a grape which is (often anonymously) responsible for some of the most generous and appealing reds in the wine world.

 Heavily promoted Apothic is just one of a range of sweeter red wines that have been launched on the market recently.
 Not having much of a sweet tooth, I must confess it’s not particularly to my taste but I can see that it would greatly appeal to wine drinkers who find drier reds unappealing.

-If you're planning a 4th of July barbecue and haven't yet decided what to drink you might wonder what wine matches barbecued food?
-Here's an article I wrote for Decanter 5 years ago which still holds good today, I think.
+This week is National Barbecue Week in the UK and if you're planning a barbecue this weekend you might well be wondering what to drink.
+Here's an article I wrote for Decanter a few years ago which still holds good today, I think.

-With July 4th coming up chances are you’re going to be thinking barbecue this weekend, not least if you’re going to the Grillstock festival in Bristol.
-Here’s an authentic Texan style BBQ recipe from “Slow Fire, The Beginners Guide To Barbecue” by Ray Lampe, aka Dr. BBQ, who will be judging the barbecue cooking competition.
+With July 4th falling on a Saturday chances are you’re going to be thinking barbecue this weekend.
+Here’s an authentic Texan style BBQ recipe from “Slow Fire, The Beginners Guide To Barbecue” by Ray Lampe, aka Dr. BBQ.

 Should it be wine or beer - or even a cocktail?
 Last year I asked the Twitter community what their favourite barbecue bevvy was and this is what they came up with . . .

 Although I regularly recommend wines to pair with barbecue - most recently in my Guardian column - I’m actually an equal fan of beer.
 In fact I think many types of barbecue work better with it.